Chicken Fajita Seasoning

 - Mix all ingredients together, until combined.

 - Store in an airtight container at room temperature until ready to use.
-Spices will generally keep well for a year or two before losing flavor.

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.